mzki/feserver/README.md

 # feserver
 A server providing [F.E. examination](https://www.jitec.ipa.go.jp/1_11seido/fe.html) questions
 which have been appeared in the past.
-The past questions collection is derived from http://www.fe-siken.com.
+The past questions are obtained from http://www.fe-siken.com.
 Thanks to the great Web site!